velascogringo/Thyroid-Disease-Prediction-with-Model-Deployment-Streamlit-App/README.md

 - visualizations/: Generated plots and visualizations.
 - models/: Saved machine learning and deep learning models.
 - deployment/: Files for deploying the final model.
-- requirements.txt: List of required Python packages are provided in the notebooks.
+- requirements.txt: List of required Python packages.
 - README.md: You are here!

 ## Results